ids-s1-21/project-MZM/proposal/proposal.md

 2016 to 2020 and compare specifically years 2016-2019 and 2020 to
 understand the effects of the pandemic on the countries’ happy planet indexes.

+Method: We are planning on taking the average of values of data tables from years 2016 to 2019 and creating another table.
+Comparing the new data frame, containing the averages of all values for the necessary variables, with values of 2020 will give us a more reliable difference/change due to the pandemic.
+Our analysis will contain three graphs (one for each category) with all the necessary variables.

+Conclusion: We expect decrease in mental health and economic factors due to the pandemic.